taehyungkim1227/How-Many-Goals-will-be-Scored-/README.md

-# How can the Total Number of Goals Scored be Predicted?
+# How Many Goals will be Scored?
 (Comparing different Regression Methods)

 ## Part 1: Project Background